-Smartphones have become more affordable and it seems everyone is taking advantage of having full access to the web on the go.
-If your website isn’t mobile friendly, you’re cheating yourself and your customers.
-So what do you need to know about your viewers to give them the best possible mobile experience?
+Mobile design is important because smartphones have become the norm for many.
+It seems everyone is taking advantage of having full access to the web on the go.
+If your website isn’t mobile-friendly, you’re cheating yourself and your customers.
+So, what do you need to know about your viewers to give them the best possible mobile experience?

-It is important to keep in mind mobile users are different from a desktop surfer.
+It’s important to keep in mind mobile users are different from desktop surfers.
 Take a moment and think about the reasons your website might be accessed on a mobile device.
 As a website owner, it’s your responsibility to adapt your website design to be mobile-friendly to help users achieve their goals as quickly and efficiently as possible.

 Keep it Simple

-The mobile user is typically task focused.
+Your mobile design should be simple.
+Don’t overthink this.
+The mobile user is typically task-focused.
 Keep the user interface clean and direct to aid in navigation.
 If you have trouble visualizing what this means for your web design, use the basic information architecture you used to create your website as a jumping-off point.
 Ask yourself the following:

 - What can be eliminated to create more space?

-- What is most important so it should be front and center to lead users comfortably through your website?
+- What is most important so that it’s front and center to lead users comfortably through your website?